 Now you can switch REXYGEN Studio back to the Development mode.
-You can do so by deactivating the Watch mode (use the icon).
-You are offered synchronization of the changed parameters with the source files of the project, choose No at this moment.
+You can do so by deactivating the Watch mode (use the source files of the project, choose No at this moment.

-All changes made while in the Watch mode are not permanently stored in the target device (unless you decide so, see [4]).
+All changes made while in the Watch mode are not permanently stored in the target device (unless you decide so, see [3]).
 Upon restarting the RexCore runtime module the algorithm will start with the parameters defined in the project source files, which were valid when compiling and downloading the algorithm to the target device.
 To apply the changes permanently, you have to transfer the changes to the source files and Compile and download the project one more time which defines new startup values.

-6.3 Adding a user interface (HMI)
+4.3 Adding a user interface (HMI)